marcotuliomatos/ksteamtrayicon/README.md

 # ksteamtrayicon

-ksteamtrayicon is a small Python script for KDE Plasma 6 that keeps the Steam tray icon in sync with the desktop color scheme.
+*ksteamtrayicon* is a small Python script for KDE Plasma 6 that keeps the Steam tray icon in sync with the desktop color scheme.

 ## What it does

-By default, steam displays a tray icon that looks fine on dark panels but is hard to see on light Plasma themes.
+By default, steam displays a tray icon that looks fine on dark panels, but is hard to see on light Plasma themes.

-This script listens for changes on the current desktop color scheme and overrides the default Steam tray icon by placing a symlink in ~/.local/share/icons/steam_tray_mono.png pointing to:
+The script listens for changes on the current desktop color scheme and then acts as follows:

-- a custom dark-colored tray icon when a theme with light color scheme is in use
+- if it detects that the current theme has a light color scheme, it overrides the default Steam tray icon by placing a symlink in `~/.local/share/icons/steam_tray_mono.png` which points to a custom dark-colored tray icon.
-- the default Steam light-colored tray icon, when a theme with dark color scheme is in use
+- if it detects that the current theme has a dark color scheme, it removes the symlink, which changes the Steam tray icon to the default light-colored one.

 ## Requirements